elf4j/elf4j-provider/README.md

 * `method`: No configuration options, simple method name
 * `filename`: No configuration options, simple file name
 * `linenumber`: No configuration options, where the log is issued in the file
-* `sysprop`: Option is the name of the JRE System Property
+* `sysprop`: Option `name` for the JRE System Property
-* `sysenv`: Option is the name of the system environment variable
+* `sysenv`: Option `name` for the system environment variable
 * `message`: No configuration options, always prints user message, and exception stack trace if any
-* `json`: Options of `caller-thread` and `caller-detail` - to include caller thread (name and id) and stack details (class, method, filename, linenumber); also option of `pretty` - to indent the JSON text to more readable format.
+* `json`: Multiple options allowed - `caller-thread` to include caller thread (name and id), `caller-detail` to include caller stack detail (class, method, filename, linenumber), and option `pretty` to indent the JSON text to more readable format.
 Default is no thread/caller detail and the minified single-line format

 **Pattern Output Samples**